 This Official Statement is provided in connection with the issuance of the Bonds referred to herein and may not be reproduced or be used, in whole or in part, for any other purpose.
 The information contained in this Official Statement has been derived from information provided by the Commission and other sources which are believed to be reliable.
+The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made thereafter shall, under any circumstances, create any implication that there has been no change in the affairs of the Commission or in any other information contained herein, since the date hereof.
 Additional information, including financial information, concerning the Commission is available from the Commission's website.
 Any such information that is inconsistent with the information set forth in this Official Statement should be disregarded.
 This Official Statement is not to be construed as a contract or agreement between the Commission and the purchasers or holders of any of the Bonds.